 Another basic command is “sit”.
 This is one of the easiest commands to teach because sitting comes naturally to dogs.

 Start with your dog standing and hold a treat in front of it at nose level.
-Slowly move the treat backwards and up as you gently prompt it to sit down.
-Along with the “sit” command, words like “good” and “yes” are great encouragement when it sits correctly.
+Slowly move the treat backward and up as you gently prompt it to sit down.
+Along with the “sit” command, words like “good” and “yes” are great encouragement when they sit correctly.

 Stay